jyellick/obc-docs/techspec.md

 ### Address
 *  Get Addresses: Return addresses belongs to an identity
-*  Create Address: Create and return a butterfly address for an identity
+*  Create Address: Create and return a security address for an identity

 ### Transaction
 *  Get Transactions by Address: Return transactions of an address